Matching Utilities

 A higher-order function that accepts one or more of:

-custom action creator functions that have a
+* custom action creator functions that have a `.match` property that is a type guard

-It will return a type guard function that returns true
+It will return a type guard function that returns `true` if *all* of the provided functions match.

-if at least one of the provided functions match.
+Accepts the same inputs as `isAllOf` and will return a type guard function that returns `true` if at least one of the provided functions match.

-A higher-order function that returns a type guard function that may be used to check whether an action was created by createAsyncThunk
+A higher-order function that returns a type guard function that may be used to check whether an action was created by [`createAsyncThunk`](https://app.gitbook.com/s/-MQr6miY_tsYohlEf531/soderzhanie/spravochnik-po-api/prochee/createAsyncThunk).

-```ts title="isAsyncThunkAction usage" import { isAsyncThunkAction, AnyAction } from '@reduxjs/toolkit' import { requestThunk1, requestThunk2 } from '@virtual/matchers'
+\`\`\`ts title="isAsyncThunkAction usage" import { isAsyncThunkAction, AnyAction } from '@reduxjs/toolkit' import { requestThunk1, requestThunk2 } from '@virtual/matchers'

 const isARequestAction = isAsyncThunkAction(requestThunk1, requestThunk2)